microsoft/microcode/docs/robot.md

 ## Troubleshooting

-This is a quick check list to make sure you have the best experience with the microcode robot:
+This is a quick check list to make sure you have the best experience with the MicroCode robot:

 -   **Charge your batteries** - everything starts to fall apart once the battery level gets low!
 Keep those batteries topped off!
--   **Double check the radio groups** - make sure the microcode program and the robot are on the same radio group
+-   **Double check the radio groups** - make sure the MicroCode program and the robot are on the same radio group

 ## Add your robot {#contribute}